-The patients spent many hours lying down, and thus Aalto placed the lamps in the room out of the patients’ line of vision and painted the ceiling a relaxing dark green so as to avoid glare.
-Each patient had their own specially designed cupboard, fixed to the wall and off the floor so as to aid in cleaning beneath it.
+The patients spent many hours lying down, and thus Aalto placed the lamps in the room out of the patient’s line of vision and painted the ceiling a relaxing dark green to avoid glare.
+Each patient had their own specially designed cupboard, fixed to the wall and off the floor to help clean beneath it.

 Paimio Sanatorium Plans